Thursday, April 19, 2012

 Jackie's method of starting the ribs off standing is key to keeping them from stewing in their fats and falling apart into a pile of shredded pork in the slow cooker.
 Standing them makes them nice and tender, but results in a good bite, so long as you don't overcook them.

 The rub is another key feature, because the ribs cook only with the dry rub for most of the cooking process, and get sauced only in the end, 30 minutes before supper time.
-I've made my own revisions, but you can find Jackie's original rib recipe over on the Facebook page.
+I've made my own revisions, but you can find Jackie's original rib recipe over on the Facebook page, so long as Facebook hasn't removed it at least.
 It is a fantastic method and we absolutely love ribs done this way.
 I know you will too.
 Thanks so much Jackie for sharing your recipe with us!

 Here's how to make them.